ewels/nextflow-training/docs/hello_nextflow/next_steps.md

 </div>

 /// caption
-:fontawesome-brands-youtube:{ .youtube } See the [whole playlist on the Nextflow YouTube channel](https://www.youtube.com/playlist?list=PLPZ8WHdZGxmXiHf8B26oB_fTfoKQdhlik).
+:fontawesome-brands-youtube:{ .youtube } Check out the [whole playlist on the Nextflow YouTube channel](https://www.youtube.com/playlist?list=PLPZ8WHdZGxmXiHf8B26oB_fTfoKQdhlik).
 ///

 Congrats again on completing the Hello Nextflow training course and thank you for completing our survey!